fate4gle/DTStacks/README.md

 ## Prerequisits
 * Unity 2018.1 (or later)
 * Visual Studio 2017 (or later) with "Game development with Unity" workload
+* External datasource / data receiver
-* Access to an MQTT Broker
+* (Access to an MQTT Broker for MQTT usage)

+(The example of an MQTT based setup will be used.
+However, the setup is similar for other communication methods!)
 For more information regarding setting up the development environment, please visit the [Development Environment Setup](https://github.com/fate4gle/DTStacks/wiki/Development-Environment-Setup) wiki page.